 “Every breath you take, every move you make, every step you take, I’ll be watching you.”
 Sound familiar?
 You may recognize the lyrics performed by the 80’s British rock band, The Police.
-But as the availability and use of wearable technology climbs, those well-known lyrics seem particularly relevant.
+But as the availability and benefits of wearable technology in healthcare climbs, those well-known lyrics seem particularly relevant.

 Dr. Thomas M. Krummel, co-director of the Stanford Byers Center for Biodesign, writes that “... the general principle of ubiquitous wearable computers bodes well for our future ability to measure, track, and understand patient physiological data and behavior both in the hospital and at home.
 The ability to capture that data, apply machine learning to evolving trends, and alert patients, nurses, and physicians instantaneously is powerful.”